phusion/traveling-ruby/README.md

 <a name="end_user_problems"></a>

-### Why is it problematic for end users if I don't bundle a Ruby interpter?
+### Why is it problematic for end users if I don't bundle a Ruby interpreter?

 First of all, users just want to run your app as quickly as possible.
 Requiring them to install Ruby first is not only a distraction, but it can also cause problems.
 Here are a few examples of such problems: